 Sizes and Weights

 Dreaded excess charges.
-When you ship your luggage internationally with Sherpr it’s really easy to avoid those nuisance extra costs.
-Just stick to the weights and dimensions which are clearly laid out here.
+When shipping luggage internationally with Sherpr it’s really easy to avoid those nuisance extra costs.
+Just stick to the weights and dimensions which are clearly laid out.
 As a general rule of thumb, Sherpr delivers luggage and boxes weighing up to 30kg.

-Ship with Sherpr for door-to-door pickup and drop-offs - be it one-way travel or return trips.
-You’ll have help navigating customs and be provided with everything you need for seamless shipping.
+To sum it all up, it's pretty easy to see that shipping luggage internationally for students is a smart move.
+It takes the stress out of the airport experience, allows you to get organised ahead of time, and there’s the potential to save money.
+Moreover, shipping luggage internationally with Sherpr for door-to-door pickup and drop-offs - be it one-way travel or return trips is rather convenient as you’ll have help navigating customs and be provided with everything you need for seamless shipping.
 The best bit?
 Sherpr’s luggage shipping services are cheaper than you’d think.
 Kick off the process and get a luggage shipping quote for your travel luggage here.